 Located in the state of Jalisco, Yelapa is on the western side of Mexico.
 Tequila originated from this region and is where it’s made to this day.

 In Jalisco, you’ll find the popular town of Tequila that fans of the liquor love to visit.
 For a lesser well-known town in Jalisco, consider visiting Yelapa where you’ll find a beautiful beach getaway.
 A perfect nontouristy beach town in Mexico.

-There are quaint and charming establishments and great boardwalks for pedestrians.
+Here you will find quaint and charming establishments and great boardwalks for pedestrians.

 It’s the perfect no-frills place to visit, especially if you just want to relax and enjoy a vacation in Mexico without overconsumption and over-commercialization.